Support for estranged students

 Supporting your journey to university

-Caroline is your named point of contact throughout your journey to university.
-Caroline is here to support you in deciding if university is right for you, and to provide advice and guidance in making your university application.
-Caroline will support you by:
+The Outreach team is your named point of contact throughout your journey to university.
+The Outreach team is here to support you in deciding if university is right for you, and to provide advice and guidance in making your university application.
+The Outreach team will support you by:

 - Being your point of contact to provide individual support and information during any part of your journey to University